kbjiang/02_study/nn-zero-to-hero-karpathy/note-micrograd.md

 		 3. Apparently same can be done with Pytorch.
 [PYTORCH: DEFINING NEW AUTOGRAD FUNCTIONS](https://pytorch.org/tutorials/beginner/examples_autograd/two_layer_net_custom_function.html)
 4. Class `nn`
 	1. Single neurons are just collections of weights and bias of type `Value`.
 Once we have neurons, layers and MLPs follow naturally.
+	2. Without layers like normalization, each input sample is independent from each other, batching is just a mathematical convenience.